FlowFuse/website/src/customer-stories/node-red-building-management.md

 **Rob Marcer:** What have been your experiences of using FlowFuse?

 **Alan Yeung:** We don't have to focus on scaling or maintaining our environment or ensuring uptime.
 We can focus on product development, we don't foresee ourselves growing the team significantly, but at the same time, we see our customer acquisition growing exponentially.
 FlowFuse removes most of our concerns about scalability and reliability.
-It’s also making it a lot easier for us to complete security audits for our customers.
+FlowFuse is also making it a lot easier for us to complete security audits for our customers.
 FlowFuse’s stack is open, widely used and well documented which gives auditors confidence in our applications built on your platform.

 **Rob Marcer:** Thanks for your time today, if anyone wants to know more about your services how can they find out more?